 \subsection{Network Training}

-We train our compound network in a two-stage manner instead of the extremely slow single-stage method.
+We train our compound network in a two-stage manner.
 The loss function in the first stage fully refers to existing work \cite{philion2020lift, li2022hdmapnet}.
-Then, following \cite{arandjelovic2016netvlad}, we adopt the triplet margin loss to train the second-stage network.
-To specify, each training iteration involves a mini-batch $(q, P_q, N_q)$ consisting of one anchor, multiple anchor’s positive matches and negative matches.
-More details on the partitioning of positive and negative samples can be found in Section \uppercase\expandafter{\romannumeral4}.A.
-We define $f(\cdot)$ as the function mapping input to its descriptor, and the loss function of each descriptor is defined as
+For the second stage, each training iteration involves a mini-batch $(q, P_q, N_q)$ consisting of one query sample $q$ as well as multiple positive matches $P_q$ and negative matches $P_n$ for it.
+Following \cite{arandjelovic2016netvlad}, we adopt the triplet margin loss for each tuple, \ie,